LucasDelfino92/morrowindsharp/setup.md

 - The completion of the construction of each Great House Stronghold.
 - The completion of Raven Rock's construction.

-The **Readme** elaborates on how to use these overrides, so you should definitely give it a read.
+> ℹ️ The **Readme** elaborates on how to use these overrides, so you should definitely give it a read.

 # MOD ORGANIZER 2